JoaoCostaIFG/LAIG/TP3_report.md

 On the scoreboard, there are informations about the current score of the players, the time and previous games.
 The current score is print in this format: "B:4 - W:7".
 This means that the black player has 4 points and the white player has 7 points.
 This information goes along with some text below for better understanding.
 Next to the scores there is a timer for each player's turn.
-When the timer reaches 0 there is a timeout and the other player wins.
+When the timer reaches 0 because no move was made, the other player wins.
 Once a game ends it is added to the history.
 The history shows the scores of the last 3 games.

 ### Game Movie
 To play the game's movie, the user can presse the Start Replay button.
 Once the button is pressed, the movie will start and the button can be pressed again to stop the replay.